-Global Goals MUN 3.0 will provide 8 forums according to 8 of 17 points of Global Goals.
-Each forum has two interesting topics, topic A and topic B that will be discussed on the conference.
-Each delegate may choose only one forum to attend, discussing the two topics together.
+Global Goals MUN 3.0 provides 8 forums according to 8 of 17 Global Goals.
+Each forum has two interesting topics: topic A and topic B. Delegate will have to choose one forum to attend, discussing the two topics together.

 GLOBAL GOALS 1: NO POVERTY

 Over 1.3 billion people in this world live in extreme poverty and more than a staggering 3 billion people live with less than $2.50 a day.
 While creating a world without poverty is a target we have not been able to accomplish yet, it is incumbent that we continue laying the foundation for this to happen.

 Eradicating poverty is no easy task and this platform would urge the main stakeholders to identify and discuss opportunities, strategies and challenges in developing integrated approaches in order to tackle the issue of poverty in a more sustained, sustainable and inclusive manner.

 While developed countries have continued to extend their efforts in various forms of aid and money, several factors such as how much of this actually reaches the poor and how the poor countries’ dependency on the more developed countries gradually increase should be taken into consideration.

 Combatting hunger in conflict Zone